 While this may seem inherently unfair, often it is difficult to discern which neighbor actually has ownership over a tree –especially when a tree is so close to the property line that it damages another’s belongings.
 Most homeowner’s insurance policies state that every policy owner is responsible for damage that occurs on his or her own property.

-Whether an individual’s automobile insurance.
+At Germain Law Group, P.A., we represent clients seeking aid in obtaining compensation for multiple types of insurance claims, from homeowner’s insurance to automobile insurance.
 Our office takes cases throughout the Tampa Bay Area, in places like Pinellas County, Pasco County, Polk County, and Hernando County.

 Have your case reviewed during a free initial consultation when you call (813) 835-8888 or fill out an online contact form today.